EiroaMD/final_project_IH_pneumonia/README.md

 Although satisfying results are yielded by this model [(around 90% accuracy and F1-score)](https://github.com/EiroaMD/final_project_IH_pneumonia/blob/master/4%20Model%20Training/4_2_Model_Binary_from_directory_balanced.ipynb) with a low proportion of false negatives (which in this particular case would be worse than false positives - *i.e. it is better to treat a patient with no pneumonia that leave a sick patient with no treatment*), there was quite a bit of overfitting, despite extensive hypertuning.

 For that reason it was decided to try to apply [Transfer Learning]([https://machinelearningmastery.com/transfer-learning-for-deep-learning/](https://machinelearningmastery.com/transfer-learning-for-deep-learning/)) techniques to the problem.
-Layers of the pretrained [VGG-19]([http://www.robots.ox.ac.uk/~vgg/](http://www.robots.ox.ac.uk/~vgg/)) network were used, combined with self-added layer in following the scheme below.
+Layers of the pretrained [VGG-19]([http://www.robots.ox.ac.uk/~vgg/](http://www.robots.ox.ac.uk/~vgg/)) network were used, combined with self-added fully connected layers.

----------------- IMAGE  ------------------------------

 - Summary of the most important parameters used:
     - Activation functions: